 The trained therapists at Bayside Psychotherapy are available to work with you to address your fear of public speaking, or “glossophobia”.
-Whether you need to speak at a major event or get past your dread of speaking tasks you face in the course your career, we can develop a program of treatment for you.
-Sessions are available either face-to-face at our Highett clinic in Melbourne, or remotely, via secure online connection.
+Whether you need to speak at a major event or get past your dread of speaking tasks you face in the course of your career, we will endeavour to help you and develop a program of treatment for you.
+Sessions are available either face-to-face at our Highett clinic in Melbourne, or remotely, via a secure online connection.

-Call us on (03) 9557 9113 or use our contact form to find out how we can help you stop fearing public speaking.
+Call us on (03) 9557 9113 or use our contact form to find out if we’re able to help you stop your fear of public speaking.

-Just because fear of public speaking is common, it doesn’t mean it can’t be intense.
-Some sufferers report that they fear presenting a speech more than death — others feel like passing out when put on the spot.
-Glossophobia may be associated with social anxiety, or other phobias.
+Public speaking anxiety is common but that doesn’t mean it can’t be intense for some.
+Some can’t speak in front of people at all, and fear speaking in public more than death — others feel like passing out when put on the spot.
+Glossophobia may be associated with social anxiety or other phobias.
 But it’s just as likely to be public speaking alone that terrifies people.

 Fear is a primal emotion that developed to protect people from harm, to give them the instinct to escape or destroy threats to life.
 But when fear is irrational and excessive, it serves no purpose and causes problems.
 If the thought of speaking publicly makes you feel like you’re standing at the edge of a cliff, it may be time to seek professional help.